 What is ZIWI Peak?

-ZIWI Peak is a New Zealand pet food company based in Mount Maunganui.
-They make air-dried and canned dog and cat food using ethically sourced NZ ingredients — free-range meats, wild-caught fish, and green-lipped mussels.
-The brand has become NZ’s most well-known premium pet food export, sold in over 30 countries.
+ZIWI Peak is a Mount Maunganui company that makes air-dried and canned dog and cat food from NZ-sourced ingredients: free-range meats, wild-caught fish, and green-lipped mussels.
+They’re NZ’s most recognisable premium pet food export, sold in over 30 countries.

 Product range